Automated testing best practices are critical if you want to succeed with test automation!

 What if you don’t have the capability to inject data for testing?

 You have two options:

-First, you should work with the developers to make your application more testable.
+Yes, you should work with the developers to make your application more testable.
 Not being able to easily test your application is a sign of poor development practices.